Unless otherwise noted, videos are courtesy of YouTube.

 ✅ Coleco Zaxxon

-The Coleco Zaxxon Tabletop, released in 1982, was arguably the most technically ambitious entry in Coleco’s line of miniaturized arcades, successfully translating Sega’s complex isometric shooter into a portable format.
-Utilizing a high-resolution Vacuum Fluorescent Display (VFD), the game recreated the "3D" perspective of the original arcade hit, allowing players to maneuver their ship not just left and right, but also up and down to clear electrified fences and dodge homing missiles.
-The unit featured a unique "altitude" meter on the side of the screen, a crucial gameplay element that required players to monitor their height to successfully strafe fuel tanks and navigate the narrow openings of the enemy space fortress.
-Housed in a futuristic, angular grey cabinet with a responsive four-way joystick and authentic electronic sound effects, the Coleco Zaxxon was praised for its "unprecedented" graphical depth for a handheld of the early 1980s.
-While it shared the same heavy power requirements as its sister units—demanding four C-cell batteries—it remains a standout relic of the era for its ability to simulate a three-dimensional battlefield using only fixed-segment luminous glass.
+The Coleco Zaxxon Tabletop, released in 1982, was arguably the most technically ambitious entry in Coleco’s line of mini-arcades, successfully shrinking Sega’s complex spaceship shooter into a battery-powered portable format.
+Utilizing a high-resolution glowing glass screen, the game recreated the unique "3D" angled perspective of the arcade hit, allowing players to fly their ship left, right, up, and down to climb over electrified fences and dodge homing missiles.
+The unit featured a vital altitude meter on the side of the screen, forcing players to carefully monitor their height to blast enemy fuel tanks and navigate the narrow openings of space fortresses.
+Housed in a futuristic, angular grey cabinet with an authentic-sounding built-in speaker, it was widely praised for bringing a level of graphical depth to a portable toy that was completely unprecedented for the early 1980s.

 Source: Elephants Trunk Flea Market